nicolaskruchten/pivottable/ReadMe.md

 #PivotTable.js

-PivotTable.js is a Javascript Pivot Table library built on top of jQuery/jQueryUI and written in CoffeeScript by Nicolas Kruchten at Datacratic.
+PivotTable.js is a Javascript Pivot Table library with drag'n'drop functionality built on top of jQuery/jQueryUI and written in CoffeeScript by Nicolas Kruchten at Datacratic.

 ##What does it do?